-2. Compliance with DOJ Grants Financial Guide
+3. Compliance with DOJ Grants Financial Guide

-The Grantee agrees to comply with the Department of Justice Grants Financial Guide as posted on the OJP website (currently, the "2015 DOJ Grants Financial Guide"), including any updated version that may be posted during the period of performance.
+The Grantee agrees to comply with the Department of Justice Grants Financial Guide as posted on the OJP website (currently, the "DOJ Grants Financial Guide, effective December 2017"), including any updated version that may be posted during the period of performance.
+The DOJ Grants Financial Guide is accessible at:

-http://ojp.gov/financialguide/DOJ/pdfs/2015_DOJ_FinancialGuide.pdf
+https://ojp.gov/financialguide/DOJ/pdfs/DOJ_FinancialGuide.pdf

-3. Requirement to report potentially duplicative funding
+4. Requirement to report potentially duplicative funding